truongquangtung2020/hash/README.md

 * No costume management (nor am I particularly interested in adding this!)
 * Highlighting almost works
 * Completion is in-progress but goodness it's a difficult problem

-Future plans:

-* A desktop version for Win/Mac based on my unreleased lightweight Electron clone

 Running
 =======